GedasGa/Logs-Analysis/README.md

 #### This project consists for the following files:
 - `news.py` - main python file containing all queries and other stuff doing all the work
-- `newsdata.sql` - database file with all records

 ### Launching the Virtual Machine: